hubertStanowski/hubertStanowski/README.md

 # 💫 About Me:

-🔭 I’m currently working on a web NEAT Simulator.<br>👯 I’m looking to collaborate on any interesting AI projects.<br>🤝 I’m looking for help with career progression<br>🌱 I’m currently learning about machine-learning.<br>💬 Ask me about studying at Trinity College Dublin.
+🔭 I’m currently working on a web NEAT Simulator.<br>👯 I’m looking to collaborate on any interesting AI projects.<br>🌱 I’m currently learning about machine-learning.<br>💬 Ask me about studying at Trinity College Dublin.

 ### ✍️ Random Dev Quote